 SELECTED SERVICE TO DEPARTMENT, COLLEGE, UNIVERSITY, & PROFESSION

 Area Head; Director Graduate Studies; Executive Committee member; Faculty Search Committee chair (four searches); Graduate Committee chair; Personnel & Salary Committee member; Promotion & Tenure Committee member; Summer Doctoral Seminar Committee chair.

 Department Chair Search Committee member; Faculty Council member; Undergraduate Student Satisfaction Survey consultant.

 Faculty Research Grant Competition Review Committee member; Graduate and Postdoc Research Symposium judge; Graduate Council member; Graduate Council New Programs Committee member; Graduate Council Executive Committee chair; Graduate School Master’s Program Advisory Board member; Graduate School Ph.D.
 Program Advisory Board member; Humanities Center Advisory Board member; Provost’s Graduate Assistantship Allocation Committee member; Tenure & Promotion Committee member.

-Editorial Board Member: Health Communication (present); Human Communication Research; Journal of Applied Communication Research; Southern Communication Journal (present).
+Editorial Board Member: Health Communication (present); Human Communication Research; Journal of Applied Communication Research; Southern Communication Journal.

-Ad-Hoc Manuscript Reviewer: Addiction Research & Theory; Communication Reports; Communication Studies; Communication Theory; Communication Yearbook; Health Communication; Human Communication research; Journal of Advertising; Journal of Applied Communication Research; Journal of Business Ethics; Journal of Communication; Journal of Computer-Mediated Communication; Journal of Health Communication; Journal of Language and Social Psychology; Media Psychology; Medical Sciences Monitor; North West Communication Association Journal; Review of General Psychology.
+Ad-Hoc Manuscript Reviewer: Addiction Research & Theory; Communication Reports; Communication Research; Communication Studies; Communication Theory; Communication Yearbook; Health Communication; Human Communication Research; Journal of Advertising; Journal of Applied Communication Research; Journal of Business Ethics; Journal of Communication; Journal of Computer-Mediated Communication; Journal of Health Communication; Journal of Language and Social Psychology; Media Psychology; Medical Sciences Monitor; North West Communication Association Journal; Review of General Psychology.